 About Adin

-Normally this webpage is the place for him to sell himself and brag about the IMTA competitions he won or gigs he had or who he has rubbed shoulders with musically and all that impressive résumé stuff, but that seems a little weird to him.
+Having taught private piano, guitar, and bass lessons for nearly 10 years in the Cedar Rapids/Iowa City area, he and his family moved to Washington in 2025.
+Normally this webpage is the place for him to sell himself to you and brag about the competitions he won or gigs he had or who he has rubbed shoulders with musically and all that impressive résumé stuff, but that seems a little weird to him.
 Instead, here are some lessons he has learned in his musical journey that he makes sure to impart to all his students....

 His first piano teacher taught him to enjoy learning something new.
 Candy and stickers helped.
-Everyone learns differently.
+Everyone learns differently!

 His second piano teacher taught him to push through even when learning wasn't as fun as it had been when he had started.
 It turns out becoming good at fun things requires effort.
 Students learn different things from different teachers.

 His third piano teacher, Patty Leier, introduced him to IMTA (Iowa Music Teachers Association) and taught him how to play the piano beautifully instead of merely playing the correct notes.
 She also modeled that teaching music isn't all about making money.
-She provided lessons to Adin when he couldn't afford to pay her adequately.
+She provided discounted lessons to Adin when he couldn't afford to pay her adequately.
 Studying in her studio inspired Adin to have his own teaching studio one day.

 Ten years into being a pianist, Adin had developed tendonitis in each of his arms and had to re-learn how to play piano again.
 Dr. Lecuona taught him that it IS actually possible to play the piano (and guitar too, for that matter) without frequent shooting arm pain.
 Who knew?
 Nowadays he makes sure to catch "unseen" habits and teach proper technique to his pianists and acoustic and bass guitarists as often as he can.